jurader/covid19_xp/README.md

 # Paper
-If the source code of this repository is used, please cite the following paper.
+If the source code of this repository is used, please cite the following preprint paper.

 Automatic classification between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy on chest X-ray image: combination of data augmentation methods in a small dataset.
 Mizuho Nishio, Shunjiro Noguchi, Hidetoshi Matsuo, Takamichi Murakami.